just-the-docs/just-the-docs/peopleops/EXPENSES.md

 title: Expenses at Countable
 ---

+**Purpose**

+To clearly identify what is and is not covered as an expense at Countable, and how to properly request compensation for expenses.

+**Scope**

+Covers equipment expenses, what else the company will cover, and how to claim expenses.

 ### Equipment Expenses

   - Any expense over $100 must be approved in advance of the purchase in